Financial Statements

 From the time of Asia Harvest's inception in the 1980s, we have strived to be completely transparent in the area of finances, and our annual financial statements have always been available to anyone who requests them.

 Now we have taken the extra step of having our finances independently audited each year, which are available on our website.
-We have engaged a respected auditing firm, and their most recent audit report can be downloaded here.
+We have engaged a respected auditing firm, and you can find our audit reports from years past as well as their most recent report listed by year in our posting below.

 Please note that from the start the desire of Asia Harvest has been to send as many resources as possible to the front-line Gospel workers in Asia.
 As a result, we maintain no physical office, have few assets except our bank balance, and most of our work is done by unpaid volunteers.
 Our overhead expenses are therefore minimal, enabling us to achieve more with the resources God has placed in our hands, such as printing Bibles in over 160 different Asian languages for just $3.00 each.